skeweddata/skeweddata.github.io/_drafts/spicy_cheese_bread.md

 [^dcfm]:
-    Almost certainly the largest farmers' market in the entire country, every Saturday in the Summer the Dane County Farmers' Market runs for four solid city blocks and wraps
+    Almost certainly the largest farmers' market in the entire country, every Saturday in the summer the Dane County Farmers' Market runs for four solid city blocks and wraps
     entirely around the Wisconsin Capital Building.